theislab/2020_Mayr/README.md

 Download all data from [here](https://drive.google.com/uc?export=download&id=13vf6Fcy6cCJUuGvbnj5sQDhayLRq7op1) and subsequently uncompress the files.
 The two anndata objects have following layers of information
 - munich_dataset.5had:
-  raw counts in .layers["counts"], normalized and log-transformed counts in .raw.X and scaled / corrected layer in .X
+  raw counts in .layers["counts"], normalized/log-transformed counts in .raw.X and scaled/corrected counts in .X
 - integrated_human_dataset.h5ad: contains raw counts of all integrated data sets in .X